The on-campus workshop is sold out. Please call Omega Registration 800.944.1001 to be placed on a wait list.

 “At this crossroads (for our planet) how humanity views itself at some deep level is going to make or break the situation.” —Sakyong Mipham Rinpoche

-The Buddhist principal of basic goodness is not particularly religious or secular.
+The Buddhist principle of basic goodness is not particularly religious or secular.
 It’s not something esoteric or unrelated to us.
 It’s about how we feel about ourselves at the core.
 We are fundamentally open-minded, open-hearted, worthy, and good.

 To be sure, the basic goodness of humanity is fully intact.
 Uncertainty, fear, doubt, and aggression, however, can make it difficult for us to access.
 But if we can each feel confident in our innate basic goodness, it will have a profound effect on shifting the cultural paradigm ravaging this precious earth.